alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/fireblocks.md

 Fireblocks' security structure provides a truly secure environment for storing, transferring, and issuing digital assets.
 This ensures that your assets are protected from cyberattacks, internal colluders, and human errors.
 As a result, Fireblocks serves as the foundation for thousands of digital asset businesses and has securely transferred over $3T in digital assets.

 Fireblocks' MPC wallets are EOA accounts, which in any account abstraction enabled wallet is the root of their security & trust model.
-Using Fireblocks MPC based EOA wallets in combination with the Account Kit will give you the best of both worlds; Enterprise grade security for securing your off-chain key material, and the utmost flexibility of your on-chain smart accounts
+Using Fireblocks MPC based EOA wallets in combination with the Account Kit will give you the best of both worlds; Enterprise grade security for securing your off-chain key material, and the utmost flexibility of your on-chain smart accounts.

 # Integration

 ### Install the Fireblocks Web3 Provider

+Using `FireblocksSigner` in the `aa-signers` package requires installation of the [`@fireblocks/fireblocks-web3-provider`](https://github.com/fireblocks/fireblocks-web3-provider) SDK. `aa-signers` lists it as optional dependency.

 ::: code-group